jetbrains-academy/introduction_to_python/Modules and packages/Packages/task.md

 from functions.greeting import hello
 ```

-This also loads the submodule echo, and makes it available without its package prefix,
+This also loads the submodule `hello`, and makes it available without its package prefix,
 so it can be used as follows:

 ```python
 hello.hello('Susan')
 ```

+You can learn more about packages by reading <a href="https://docs.python.org/3/tutorial/modules.html#packages">this page</a> of Python Documentation

 In the code editor, import the `official` module properly to make the last `print`
 statement work.